Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Large-sample Inference under Rerandomization

 To ensure the asymptotic validity of the confidence interval in \eqref{eq:C_hat}, we invoke the following regularity condition.
 We defer more detailed discussion of the condition to Section \ref{sec:reg_cond}.
-For $z=0,1$, let $S^2_{z\setminus \bs{X}} = S^2_{z} - S^2_{z\mid \bs{X}}$ denote the finite population variance of the residuals from the linear projection of potential outcome $Y(z)$ on covariates $\bs{X}$.
+For $z=0,1$, let $S^2_{z\setminus \bs{X}} = S^2_{z} - S^2_{z\mid \bs{X}}$ denote the finite population variance of the residuals from the linear projection of potential outcomes $Y_i(z)$'s on covariates $\bs{X}_i$'s.

 \begin{condition} As $n\rightarrow \infty$,

 \end{condition}